Operating system: Microcomputers

 The invention of large scale integration enabled the production of personal computers (initially called microcomputers) from around 1980.
-For around five years, the CP/M (Control Program for Microcomputers) was the most popular operating system for microcomputers.
+For around five years, CP/M (Control Program for Microcomputers) was the most popular operating system for microcomputers.
 Later, IBM bought a disk operating system from Microsoft, which IBM sold as IBM PC DOS and Microsoft branded as MS-DOS (Micro Disk Operating System) and was widely used on IBM PC compatible microcomputers.
 Later versions increased their sophistication, in part by borrowing features from UNIX.

-Apple's Macintosh was the first popular computer to use a graphical user interface (GUI).
-The GUI proved much more user friendly than the text-only command-line interface earlier operating systems had used.
-Following the success of Macintosh, MS-DOS was updated with a GUI overlay called Windows.
-Windows later was rewritten as a stand-alone operating system, borrowing so many features from another (VAX VMS) that a large legal settlement was paid.
-In the twenty-first century, Windows continues to be popular on personal computers but has less market share of servers.
+The first popular computer to use a graphical user interface (GUI) was Apple's Macintosh.
+The GUI proved much more user friendly than the text-only command-line interface of earlier operating systems.
+This success prompted Microsoft to add a GUI overlay to MS-DOS called Windows.
+Windows later was rewritten as a stand-alone operating system, Windows NT, borrowing so many features from another OS (VAX/VMS) that a large legal settlement was paid.
+In the 21st century, Windows continues to be popular on personal computers but has less market share of servers.
 UNIX operating systems, especially Linux, are the most popular on enterprise systems and servers but are also used on mobile devices and many other computer systems.

 On mobile devices, Symbian OS was dominant at first, being usurped by BlackBerry OS (introduced 2002) and iOS for iPhones (from 2007).
 Later on, the open-source Android operating system (introduced 2008), with a Linux kernel and a C library (Bionic) partially based on BSD code, became most popular.